Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 A kayaker paddling through open waters in coastal BC

-Land-based and camp-based activities further amplify these experiences with meaningful exercises designed to enhance self-awareness, foster connection with the group, and encourage a deeper relationship with the natural world.
-With ample time for reflection, the retreat offers a balance of group interaction and personal introspection, helping you cultivate a deeper sense of harmony within and around you.
+Both land and camp-based activities further amplify these experiences through meaningful exercises designed to enhance self-awareness, foster connection with the group, and encourage a deeper relationship with the natural world.
+With ample time for reflection and movement, this getaway offers a balance of group interaction and personal introspection, helping you cultivate a deeper sense of harmony within and around you.

 RECONNECT TO YOURSELF, COMMUNITY + THE NATURAL WORLD

-Connection to Self: This kayak-centred tour, combined with intentional mindfulness practices, allows you to explore your thoughts and emotions, foster deeper self-awareness, and strengthen your emotional wellbeing.
+Connection to Self: This kayak-centred tour, combined with nature-led well-being, offers an opportunity to explore your thoughts and emotions, deepen self-awareness, and nurture emotional balance.

-The challenges and adventures of sea kayaking serve as a metaphor for personal growth.
-Overcoming obstacles in sometimes unfamiliar settings, and providing space for reflection, can enhance self-empowerment and resilience.
+The challenges and adventures of sea kayaking serve as a powerful metaphor for personal growth.
+Navigating unfamiliar waters and meeting obstacles with intention allows space for reflection and supports greater self-empowerment and resilience.

-Connection to the Natural World: Experiencing magical encounters with wildlife and vibrant landscapes serves as a reminder that we are not separate from nature, but instead an integral part of it.
+Connection to the Natural World: Witnessing magical encounters with wildlife, vibrant landscapes, and active participation in the natural world reminds us that we are not separate from nature, but an integral part of it.

 A group of cotton canvas tents on a rocky bluff in the Johnstone Strait